gbuesing/kmeans-clusterer/README.md

 ------ | ------- | -----------
 :labels | nil | optional array of Ruby objects to collate with data array :runs   | 10 | number of times to run kmeans
-:log    | false | Print stats after each run
+:log    | false | print stats after each run
 :init   | :kmpp | algorithm for picking initial cluster centroids.
 Accepts :kmpp, :random, or an array of k centroids :scale_data | false | Scales features to -1..1 range :float_precision | :double | float precision to use. :double or :single